Kate Middleton's St. Patrick's Day Outfit This Year Is More Regal Than Ever

 PHOTOS: Kate Middleton's Most Memorable Outfits

-The royals then stopped by the Guardsman’s lunch, where the longest-serving guardsman in the battalion reportedly toasted the Kate and thanked her for the gift of shamrocks.
+The royals then stopped by the Guardsman’s lunch, where members of the regiment toasted the duke and duchess and thanked Kate for the gift of shamrocks.
+Kate and William each celebrated with a pint of Guinness and chatted with the guards and family members: